AyushPandey218/Verbo/README.md

 ## IMPORTANT: Firebase Setup Required

-**This application requires Firebase to work properly.** The demo Firebase project used as a fallback has limited capacity and may not work reliably.
+**This application requires Firebase to work properly.** If you don't set up Firebase correctly, the chat functionality will not work reliably.

-Follow these easy steps to set up your own Firebase project (it's free):
+Follow these easy steps to set up your own Firebase project :

 1. Go to the [Firebase Console](https://console.firebase.google.com/)
 2. Sign in with your Google account